josdejong/mathjs/docs/expressions/expression_trees.md

 - `transform(callback: function)`

-  Transform an expression tree via a transform function.
+  Recursively transform an expression tree via a transform function.
 Similar to `Array.map`, but recursively executed on all nodes in the expression tree.
   The callback function is a mapping function accepting a node, and returning a replacement for the node or the original node.
 Function `callback` is called as `callback(node: Node, path: string, parent: Node)` for every node